Denis Ireland

 Denis Liddell Ireland (29 July 1894 – 23 September 1974) was an Irish essayist and political activist.
-A northern Protestant, after service in the First World War he embraced the cause of Irish independence.
+A northern Protestant, after service in World War I he embraced the cause of Irish independence.
 He also advanced the social credit ideas of C. H. Douglas.
 In Belfast, his efforts to encourage Protestants in the exploration of Irish identity and interest were set back when in 1942 his Ulster Union Club was found to have been infiltrated by a successful recruiter for the Irish Republican Army.
-In Dublin, where he argued economic policy had failed to "see independence through," he entered the Seanad Eireann, the Irish Senate, in 1948 for the republican and social-democratic Clann na Poblachta.
+In Dublin, where he argued economic policy had failed to "see independence through," he entered Seanad Éireann, the Irish Senate, in 1948 for the republican and social-democratic Clann na Poblachta.
 He was the first member of the Oireachtas, the Irish Parliament, to be resident in Northern Ireland.